Daguhh/naivecalendar/README.rst

       | update-themes       Update a calendar parameter for all user themes at once
       | add-event           Add or delete event
       | configure           Clone or open configuration files
+      | theme-generator     Generate theme from shape and colors

     **optional arguments:**